 Arizona State University is a new model for American higher education, an unprecedented combination of academic excellence, entrepreneurial energy and broad access.
 This New American University is a single, unified institution comprising four differentiated campuses positively impacting the economic, social, cultural and environmental health of the communities it serves.
 Its research is inspired by real world application blurring the boundaries that traditionally separate academic disciplines.
 ASU serves more than 80,000 students in metropolitan Phoenix, Arizona, the nation’s fifth largest city.
 ASU champions intellectual and cultural diversity, and welcomes students from all fifty states and more than one hundred nations across the globe.

-- PhD in Musicology or related field, ABD considered.
+- PhD in Musicology, ABD considered.

 - Demonstrated excellence in teaching undergraduate musicology courses for music majors or non-music majors.